BGI - LON

 The average price of all round-trip flights from Bridgetown to London clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Bridgetown to London, look for departures on Tuesdays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from London, Tuesday is the cheapest day to fly and Saturday is the most expensive.
+If you are looking for a flight deal from Bridgetown to London, look for departures on Mondays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from London, Monday is the cheapest day to fly and Wednesday is the most expensive.

 What is the cheapest month to fly from Bridgetown to London?